-I am no way endorsing them, so don’t treat this article as such.
+I am in no way endorsing them, so don’t treat this article as such.

 In short, crowdfunding is when a company reaches out to the public – or the crowd – seeking investors to raise money for their business.
 In the past, to raise capital from the public, a private company was only able to offer investment opportunities to accredited investors.

 The JOBS Act is proposing to change this requirement and allow companies to raise a limited amount (amount not yet to be defined) from non-accredited investors as well, with the hope of stimulating small business investment.
 (Please note that this is a very brief description of the JOBS Act.)